Positroids, knots, and $q,t$-Catalan numbers: Main results

 \subsubsection{Acknowledgments}

 We are grateful to David Speyer for his contributions to this project at the early stages.
-We also thank Pramod Achar, Sergey Fomin, Alexei Oblomkov, and Vivek Shende for stimulating discussions.
-In addition, we are grateful to Ivan Cherednik, Eugene Gorsky, and Wolfgang Soergel for their comments on the first version of this manuscript.
+We also thank Pramod Achar, Sergey Fomin, Alexei Oblomkov, Vic Reiner, and Vivek Shende for stimulating discussions.
+In addition, we are grateful to Ivan Cherednik, Eugene Gorsky, Wolfgang Soergel, and Minh-Tam Trinh for their comments on the first version of this manuscript.
+Finally, we thank the anonymous referees for their extremely careful reading of our manuscript and for suggesting numerous improvements.

 \addtocontents{toc}{ }